The stunning world of bezel-less phones (roundup)

 Sharp Aquos Crystal

 Sharp's Aquos Crystal may be a couple of years old, but it showed that owning a borderless phone doesn't necessarily mean you have to cough up a lot of money.
-Sure, it isn't the most powerful handset available, but it's one of the most compelling-looking budget phones around.
+Sure, it isn't the most powerful device around, but it's one of the most compelling-looking budget phones.
 Read the full Aquos Crystal review.

 ZTE Nubia Z11

 The Z11 is a bit of a tease.
-First Nubia (a subset of ZTE) said the phone will only be available in China.
+First Nubia (a brand owned by ZTE) said the phone will only be available in China.
 Then it said it'll come to the US as well.
 But then it changed its mind and it looks like the Z11 won't be available outside of China after all.
-It's too bad, too -- beside from its stylish looks, it has a powerful Snapdragon 820 processor and a 16-megapixel camera.
+It's too bad -- beside its stylish looks, it has a powerful Snapdragon 820 processor and a 16-megapixel camera.
 Read the full Nubia Z11 review.

 Solving for XX: The industry seeks to overcome outdated ideas about "women in tech."